 Is Your Food Safety Focus on Prevention?

 The Food Safety and Modernization Act (FSMA), passed in 2011, is the biggest revision of the food safety system since the first national law was enacted over a century ago.
-These new rules seek to create a preventive, food safety system that is self-supporting.
+These new rules and food flooring sanitation procedures seek to create a preventive, food safety system that is self-supporting.
 The impact of highly publicized outbreaks of foodborne illnesses have led to this emphasis on prevention versus reaction.